sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

-i.e. [Māyā](# "The very word avidyā (ignorance) suggests that it is removableby vidyā (knowledge); and Māyā (cosmic illusion) suggests thatit is unreal.").Thus, since He is the *ātmā*, the Self (ofall); na *prakāśate*, (He) does not appear as the Selfof [anyone](# "The Self, as such, cannot be the content of any conventionalidea.").Alas, how unfathomable, inscrutable,and variegated is this Māyā, that every creature,though in reality identical with the supreme Entity,and is instructed as such, does not grasp the fact'I am the supreme Self, while even without beingtold, he accepts as his Self the non-selves, viz theaggregate of body and senses, under the idea ‘I amthe son of such a one', though these (latter) areobjects of perception to oneself (and are hence nothis selves) like pots etc.!
+i.e. Māyā[^29] suggests that it is removableby vidyā (knowledge); and Māyā (cosmic illusion) suggests thatit is unreal.").Thus, since He is the *ātmā*, the Self (ofall); na *prakāśate*, (He) does not appear as the Selfof anyone[^30].Alas, how unfathomable, inscrutable,and variegated is this Māyā, that every creature,though in reality identical with the supreme Entity,and is instructed as such, does not grasp the fact'I am the supreme Self, while even without beingtold, he accepts as his Self the non-selves, viz theaggregate of body and senses, under the idea ‘I amthe son of such a one', though these (latter) areobjects of perception to oneself (and are hence nothis selves) like pots etc.!
 Verily, it is because of beingdeluded by the Māyā of the supreme Being that everyman moves again and again (through birth and death).There is this Smṛti on this point: 'I am not revealed toall, being veiled by my Yoga-Māyā (i. e. the illusionborn of the congress of the *gunas*), etc. (G. VII.
 25)

+[^29]: "The very word avidyā (ignorance

+[^30]: "The Self, as such, cannot be the content of any conventionalidea."

 ** *Objection*:** Is it not contradictory to say, 'Havingrealized It, the intelligent man does not grieve' (II.i.4) and 'He does not appear'?